 According to Statista, IT outsourcing has been growing steadily over the last few years after the pandemic and is expected to gain popularity in the next 4 years.
 Soon there’s going to be no services without any sort of digital representation.

 For example, most delivery services create their apps with the help of outsourcing software development companies, which helps them to save money on maintaining the infrastructure and earn more.
 And these are some of the points to keep in mind when choosing an outsourcing partner.

 Initial contact.
 Even though most IT companies do email scripting professionally, the first encounter is important.
 See if the company you’re contacting is willing to answer your questions, especially about costs.
 Pay attention if they are available and whether or not they delay responses — if they do, it may say a lot about their internal processes.
 For example, at Ronas IT, we always promise to reply within the next 24 hours no matter what and follow this rule in communication with coworkers.

 Reviews.
 You see a beautifully designed website of a company and decide they are good at building interfaces.
 Well, that might be the case, but still, read the clients’ feedback first.
 Such platforms like Clutch and Goodfirms might be of help.

 Portfolio.
-Check a company’s cases.
+Check a company’s cases to assess it’s React Native experience.
 Download apps to experience how the company handles the UI/UX.
 To appraise the design skills, check the firm’s Dribbble and Behance.
 If you’re suspicious about reviews you may try to reach out to other entrepreneurs to have a one-on-one chat about services.